Learn how to cache HTML files with WordPress and WooCommerce.

 Enterprise Cloudflare customers can use Custom Cache Keys to take their performance further, contact your Customer Success Manager for more details.

-Before starting - be sure that Cloudflare is set to respect Cache-Control headers from your origin web server; otherwise, you may find Cache-Control headers are overridden by Cloudflare with the value set in the Browser Cache Expiration option.
+Before starting - be sure that Cloudflare is set to respect Cache-Control headers from your origin web server; otherwise, you may find Cache-Control headers are overridden by Cloudflare with the value set in the Browser Cache TTL option.
 To set the Respect Existing Headers option,

 1. Log into your Cloudflare account.